An approach that can help mitigate key policy risks from cryptocurrency

 An approach that can help mitigate key policy risks from cryptocurrency4 min read .
-Updated: 02 Dec 2021, 11:50 PM IST
+02 Dec 2021

 India Wallet is envisaged as a de-duplicated unique wallet every citizen can open